dhruvkalra71/FrauDfence/README.md

 ---

-## 🏆 Achievements / Use Cases

-* ✅ 98%+ accuracy in detecting various fraud types.
-* 🏅 Shortlisted in \[Inter-College Hackathon 2025].
-* 📍 Successfully tested on 100K+ records with sub-second response time.
-* 💼 Can integrate with banking software for real-time fraud alerts.

----

 ## 🚀 Overview

 > *"In the digital age, credit card fraud isn’t just a threat — it’s a \$30 billion global crisis.
 Millions of users fall victim every year, and traditional fraud detection systems are either too slow, too opaque, or too expensive to keep up with modern fraudsters."*